 The National Leadership Program is ideal for people who want to gain skills and contacts while making a positive difference for people with disabilities.
 We are looking for thoughtful and results-driven individuals who want to achieve breakthrough results while getting hands-on experience.
 The Fellowship is for college and graduate students (with an interest in pursuing a career in government or public policy) as well as for people transitioning into the workforce for the first time, or back into the workforce after a break.

 We are focusing in particular on the promotion of best practices.
 As such, we are looking for people with a strong background who are interested in public policy and/or employment issues.
 Fellows will gain experience working with state officials, private sector employers and other disability organizations.

-Each fellow will receive many opportunities to learn new skills, network, and gain direct experiences.
-In addition to hands-on work experiences, all fellows will participate in special presentations by guest speakers and intensive strategic communications workshops.
-A career plan will be developed by each fellow that will enable him or her to gain appropriate workplace experience while measurably contributing to RespectAbility’s mission.
-Upon the completion of the fellowship program, applicants can expect to come away with excellent experience in the field of public policy, professional networking connections in Washington, D.C., and leadership skills to help them grow into confident advocates.
+Each Fellow will receive many opportunities to learn new skills, network, and gain direct experiences.
+In addition to hands-on work experiences, all Fellows will participate in special presentations by guest speakers and intensive strategic communications workshops.
+A career plan will be developed by each Fellow that will enable them to gain appropriate workplace experience while measurably contributing to RespectAbility’s mission.
+Upon the completion of the Fellowship program, applicants can expect to come away with excellent experience in the field of public policy, professional networking connections in Washington, D.C., and leadership skills to help them grow into confident advocates.